 Where can I watch the Premier League in 4K HDR?

-There are two main avenues of watching the Premier League 2021/22 season in 4K.
+There are three avenues of watching the Premier League 2022/23 season in 4K.

-To watch Sky Q’s HDR coverage, you’ll need a Sky Sports or Sky Sports Football subscription with HDR subscribers needing to press the red button during a game to view the 4K HDR feed.
+To watch Sky’s HDR coverage, you’ll also need a Sky Sports or Sky Sports Football subscription with HDR subscribers needing to press the red button during a game to view the 4K HDR feed.

 The second option is BT Sport.
 BT doesn’t have as many matches as Sky, but has been producing 4K HDR football programming for longer.
 BT Sport customers need a subscription to BT Sport Ultimate to view in 4K HDR, with a recommended connection speed of 30Mbps.